MicrosoftDocs/azure-docs/articles/cosmos-db/mongodb/feature-support-42.md

 ## Time-to-live (TTL)

 Azure Cosmos DB supports a time-to-live (TTL) based on the timestamp of the document.
-TTL can be enabled for collections by going to the [Azure portal](https://portal.azure.com).
+TTL can be enabled for collections from the [Azure portal](https://portal.azure.com).

 ## Transactions